schpet/sloth-draw/README.md

 TODO

-  - touchstart touchend for touchscreens DUH
+  - touchstart touchend for touchscreens DUH and mobileness
-  - save / load via stupidly long urls!!!
-  - eraser? size changer? whatever!
+  - size changer?
-  - drag n drop images into localstorage yo!
+  - drag n drop images
   - loading screen when saving to the server